JiachengPang/speech_tts/hallucinating_sample_generation/test_generations_multiple.md

 The word 'believe' is most likely followed by a pause in the audio.

 santa claus

+The word 'of' is most likely followed by a pause in the audio.

 ### 11. Prolonged sound perception